 Let us worry about the legal forms and papers that need to be filed.
 We will make sure that your adoption complies with international treaties and ethical standards, as well as federal and Wisconsin law.
 Also see our immigration webpage, as international adoptions are largely immigration cases.

-We also have experience in outgoing international adoptions, meaning the child resides in the United States and will leave the country to live with the adoptive parent or parents abroad.
+Our Madison adoption lawyers also have experience in outgoing international adoptions, meaning the child resides in the United States and will leave the country to live with the adoptive parent or parents abroad.

 Photos on this page are copyrighted by Todd Klassy Photography, All Rights Reserved, 2020.